giantswarm/app-build-suite/README.md

 ### Installation

-> NOTE: we are planning to sunset `dabs.sh`, we recommend running locally as pure python.
+> IMPORTANT NOTE: we are planning to sunset `dabs.sh`, we recommend running locally as pure python.
 >
 > First, you need [pipenv](https://pipenv.pypa.io/en/latest/) to manage the virtual environment for ABS.
 >